top of page

 The California Science Center is a dynamic destination where families and children can explore the wonders of science through interactive exhibits, live demonstrations, innovative programs, and awe-inspiring films for free.
 The Science Center offers self-guided experiences of Permanent and Special Exhibit galleries, Big Lab interactive programs, and IMAX Movies.
 The IMAX Theater is great for older kids.

-Admission to The California Science Center is always free.
+Admission to the California Science Center is always free.

 2701 N. Sepulveda Blvd.